 Making a Difference One Gown at a Time!!

-Beginning with the May 7, 2016 Commencement, Barry University Bachelor graduates will wear a gown that is totally recyclable.
-The gown has a new design and each eco-friendly gown reduces the amount of material recycled, by using 27 plastic bottles that will not end up in a landfill.
+Barry University Bachelor graduates wear a gown that is totally recyclable.
+Each eco-friendly gown reduces the amount of material recycled, by using 27 plastic bottles that will not end up in a landfill.
 Along with saving bottles from the landfill, each gown gives back to the environment and introduces another avenue for sustainability.

 Applying for Graduation